-Hive Active Light smart lighting features
+Hive Active Light features

 If you already have Hive gadgets though, it’s a no-brainer to opt for these smart lights as it all works through the same system.
 The connection process to link each bulb up with the Hive Hub is easy to figure out, and you’ll then be able to control each individual light through the app.

-You’ll likely be covered no matter what bulbs you need; the Hive Active Light range has a vast variety of different types of bulb, and many come with the choice of either screw or bayonet connectors.
+The Hive Active Light range has a vast variety of different types of bulb, and many come with the choice of either screw or bayonet connectors.
 Often you can buy them in multi-packs to save money, but you can also buy them separately for when you need a specific number of bulbs.

 Once they’re all plugged in and set up, you’ll then be able to make the most of the smart features on offer.